KONICA MINOLTA

 Based on the Konica Minolta Group Charter of Corporate Behavior, which sets out action guidelines to embody the Konica Minolta Philosophy, and the Konica Minolta Group Guidance for the Charter of Corporate Behavior, which describes how to put the Charter into practice, the company conducts a comprehensive risk assessment every six months to identify compliance-related risks such as corruption (bribery, improper payoffs, conflict of interest, etc.), antitrust law violations (private monopoly, unfair trade practices, unfair restraint of trade, etc.), and violations of the Act on the Protection of Personal Information.
 These risks are reported to the Risk Management Committee, and are then identified as important compliance issues.
 Then the issues identified are addressed as priorities.

-In addition, the Group has introduced a system that highly evaluate talented personnel who act in accordance with the Konica Minolta Philosophy, and a system to evaluate employees who take on challenges, regardless of the outcome.
-On the other hand, to promote the practice of compliance, the Group disciplines compliance violations that contradict the Charter of Corporate Behavior and the Guidance for the Charter of Corporate Behavior in accordance with the employment regulations of each company.
+In addition, the Group has introduced a system that highly evaluate talented personnel who act in accordance with the Konica Minolta Philosophy, and a system to evaluate employees who take on challenges and reflect that in compensation, regardless of the outcome.
+On the other hand, to promote the practice of compliance, the Group disciplines compliance violations in accordance with the employment regulations and internal rules of each company.

 Anti-Corruption Initiatives